 120x60 Cot.
 The Babyrest Cot Mattress Protector, size: 130 x 69cm.

 140x70 Cot.
 The Babyrest Cot Mattress Protector, size: 140 x 70cm.

 What materials is the Babyrest Bailey furniture made from?

 Babyrest Bailey furniture is made of a combination of MDF and MFC and European Beech.
 The body of the chest is made from MFC.
 The ends and sides of the cot, and the drawer fronts of the chest are made from MDF.
 The legs of the chest and cot are made from European Beech.

 How do I know the Babyrest Bailey furniture is safe?

 The Babyrest Bailey furntiure has been tested to stringent safety standards.
 The Cot conforms to Household Cots Safety Standard: AS/NZS: 2172/2003 + CPN No 6 of 2005.
 Paints & finishes are certified non-toxic & safe for children according to EN71-3:2019 and EN 16516

-There are 3 functions of the Babyrest Bailey Cot 140x70cm.
+There are 2 functions of the Babyrest Bailey Cot 120x60cm.
 The first function is bassinet mode and this is when the mattress base is in the higher position - use from newborn through to when baby is starting to show signs of sitting up themselves.
-The second function is toddler mode and this is when the mattress base is in the lower position - use from when baby is sitting up until it's time to change to the Junior Bedrail (see below question for more information).
-The third function is toddler bed / daybed with the addition of the Junior Bedrail accessory.
-This is an optional purchase and is available in standard or high.
-This third function is not available in the 120x60cm as there is no Junior Bedrail available in this size.
+The second function is toddler mode and this is when the mattress base is in the lower position - use from when baby is sitting up until it's time to move into a bigger bed.

 Do you sell a change tray for the top of the chest?